Winter Park is a snowy wonderland; Among the many delightful activities to keep the tourists enchanted, Winter Park snowmobiling steals the show.

 3. Rabbit Ears Pass

-Rabbit Ears Pass is located in Kremmling, a famous town near Winter park that provides perfect snowmobile trails.
-This mountain, pass at an elevation of nearly 10,000 feet, is the snowmobilers’ favorite spot.
+Rabbit Ears Pass is located in Kremmling, a famous town near Winter Park that provides perfect snowmobile trails.
+This mountain, passing at an elevation of nearly 10,000 feet, is the snowmobilers’ favorite spot.

 It is quite close to the famous town of Steamboat Springs.
 Its peculiar topography, which resembles a rabbit’s ears, attracts many tourists.
 It is also well-known for its thick-ice trails.